-Swimming Pool
+• Swimming Pool

-Patrons, including schools, clubs organizations, are charged a of the facility and promotes water the resident lessee and approved from the operation of the canteen the Charleville pool is leased for promotional purposes, Council is expenditure.
-Council treats as a of the benchmark for the operation Oueensland.
+No swimming pool is self funding.
+Patrons, including schools, clubs and other participating organizations, are charged a nominal fee which encourages use of the facility and promotes water safety.
+This fee is established by the resident lessee and approved by Council.
+All fees and receipts from the operation of the canteen are retained by the lessee.
+Whilst the Charleville pool is leased for operating, training and promotional purposes, Council is responsible for all maintenance expenditure.
+Council treats as a CSO, costs which amount to 90% of the benchmark for the operation of a 50 metre pool in Western Queensland.

-Aged Care
+• Aged Care